dnjp/nyne/README.md

 # indentation
 tabexpand = false

-# A string that contains the comment style for the given language.
+# A string that contains the comment style for the given language
 commentstyle = "// "

     # The "commands" blocks is used to define the external program to